buildspace/buildspace-projects/NFT_Collection/en/Section_2/Lesson_3_Dynamically_Generating_NFTs.md

 string memory finalSvg = string(abi.encodePacked(baseSvg, first, second, third, "</text></svg>"));
 ```

 `</text></svg>` are the closing tags!
-So for `finalSvg` we're saying, "Hey — go combine my baseSVG, my three-letter word I just generated, and then my closing tags.
+So for `finalSvg` we're saying, "Hey — go combine my baseSVG, my three-word combo I just generated, and then my closing tags.
 That's it :)!
 It looks scary but all we're doing is working with the SVG code.

 😎 Run it!
 ------------------------